N3k0H3nt4i/Banger-Followpoint-Maker/README.md

 # Simple(Banger)-Followpoint-Generator
-Python program for creating followpoint
+Python program for creating followpoints

 # Usage
 + Download and run executable file from the releases